quenquen/quenquen.github.io/_posts/2015-06-16-cross-platform-sharing-text-to-bbm.markdown

 layout: post
 tags: [coding, blackberry, bbm]
 categories: [Coding, BlackBerry]
+excerpt: Simple line of code for Sharing Text to a BBM contact within the browser or application.
 permalink: sharing-text-bbm-cross-platform
 ---
 A simple line of code for **Sharing Text** to a BBM Contact.
 The code opens BBM Contact picker for the user to select the contact or contacts.